-Sometimes the errors cannot be corrected and MINIMIZE HUMAN INTERVENTION is being used so simply stopping is not sufficient.
+Sometimes the errors cannot be corrected, and moreover stopping the system is not possible because we choose to MINIMIZE HUMAN INTERVENTION is being used so simply stopping is not sufficient.
 In these cases error recovery steps must be taken to move the system to an error free state.